 It does not matter greatly if you do not completely understand exactly what you just did.
 However, if you are interested, for possible peace of mind, you have just edited the backup file.
 You have changed the 'Restrictions Passcode' in the backup file to '1234'.
-You have then restored that backup, and will now find that the forgotten passcode is not a problem, it is 1234!
+You have restored that backup, and will now find that the forgotten passcode is not a problem.
+It is 1234!

 Second, on a Mac PC:

-Note: This is a little technical, but with just a little care you can get back control of your iPhone.
-And according to some feedback from readers in the below comments area, this method doesn't work sometime.
-So we put this method in the final part, update some new & useful solutions and add some professional & insightful information above.
+Note: This is a little technical, but with just a little care, you can get back control of your iPhone.
+And according to some feedback from readers in the below comments area, this method doesn't work sometimes.
+So we put this method in the final part, updated some new & useful solutions and added some professional & insightful information above.
 We felt it was our duty to provide you with all the right information and alternatives.

 Step 2.
-There is a program which has the ability to read the 'Restrictions Passcode' on your Mac, from the iTunes Backup file which you just made.
+There is a program that can read the 'Restrictions Passcode' on your Mac from the iTunes Backup file you just made.
 Download the 'iPhone Backup Extractor' app from the link below.
 Then unzip, install and run the program, telling it to 'Read Backups' from your iPhone.

 iPhone Backup Extractor app download link: http://supercrazyawesome.com/downloads/iPhone%2520Backup%2520Extractor.app.zip

 Step 3.
-Scroll down the window from the choices which you are given, and then select 'iOS Files' and then 'Extract'.
+Scroll down the window from the choices you are given, and then select 'iOS Files' and then 'Extract.'

 Step 4.
-From the extracted file, find and click to open 'com.apple.springboard.plist' in the window shown below.
-Beside 'SBParentalControlsPin', there is a number, in this case 1234.
+From the extracted file, find and click to open 'com.apple.springboard.list in the window shown below.
+Besides 'SBParentalControlsPin,' there is a number, in this case, 1234.
 This is your 'Restrictions Passcode' for your iPhone.
 It might be best, even if it is this simple, to make a note of it!

 We are confident that one of the above solutions should meet your needs.
-We are always happy to hear your follow up questions though.
+We are always happy to hear you're follow-up questions, though.

 We think that your children are very lucky to be able to use a phone at all, particularly one as smart as the iPhone XS (Max).
-It is probably best to use a 'Restrictions Passcode', and keep everyone happy and safe.
+It is probably best to use the 'Restrictions Passcode' and keep everyone happy and safe.
 But, as we said at the start, that requires you to be just a little bit careful not to lose yet another password.